IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 4. Component palettes.
 5. Canvas toolbar.
 6. Canvas.
-7. This area, indicated by a grid of rectangular boxes, provides an interface with which to open recently accessed files.
+7. Recently accessed files.
+A grid of rectangular boxes providing an interface with which to open recently accessed files.
 The 3x3 menu shows the files most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found (which can occur if you move a file to a new folder or delete it).
+These are only displayed when no Grasshopper files are open.
- 8. The status bar tells you what version of Grasshopper is currently installed on your machine.
+ 8. Status bar.
+This reveals what version of Grasshopper is currently installed on your machine.
 If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.